 Aquamarine is the birthstone for the month of March and associated with the zodiac sign of Aries.
 It evokes feelings of trust and harmony.

-SEE our online shop for Aquamarine jewellery with meaning
+SEE our CENTRAL (Group) STORE for Aquamarine jewellery with meaning

 From the International Colored Gemstone Association:

 From the light blue of the sky to the deep blue of the sea, aquamarines shine over an extraordinarily beautiful range of mainly light blue colours.
 Aquamarine is a fascinatingly beautiful gemstone.
 Women the world over love it for its fine blue shades which can complement almost any skin or eye colour, and creative gemstone designers are inspired by it as they are by hardly any other gem, which enables them to create new artistic cuts again and again.